ajrwum/meal-organizer/mo-p3.md

   - data of 1 food for a user
 - MealCard (container of foods)
   - data of 1 meal
-- Day (container of meals ??? or pure css presentation ???) : to be seen with regard to the drag & drop feature
+- Day (container of meals) : to be seen with regard to the drag & drop feature
+- FoodCategoryFilter
+  - takes props: a category (with all attributes for display), a ccsClass and a callback
+- ResetCategoryFilter
+  - takes props: a label (for display), a ccsClass and a callback

 # Utils